zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ## LevelDB Implementation Details

-[LevelDB](http://leveldb.googlecode.com/svn/trunk/doc/impl.html) is a Google sponsored open source project that we here at Basho have adapted to Erlang and integrated into Riak for storage of key/value information on disk.
-We like many of the qualities of LevelDB and believe it to be the best performing storage engine when keys will not fit into physical memory.
+[LevelDB](http://leveldb.googlecode.com/svn/trunk/doc/impl.html) is a Google sponsored open source project that has been incorporated into an Erlang application and integrated into Riakfor storage of key/value information on disk.
+The implementation of LevelDB is similar in spirit to the representation of a single Bigtable tablet (section 5.3).

 ### How "Levels" Are Managed